p4tterson/Single-Layer-DIVA/readme.md

 The performance of this network is notable due to its ability to acquire nonlinearly separable classifications.
 Accordingly, `run.py` tests model performance on three NLS classifications.

 #####Requirements
 Users of this script will need NumPy.
-I use 1.9.2 without issue, but i have not tested this on other versions.
+I use 1.9.2 and 1.11.0 without issue, but i have not tested this on other versions.
+I *think* this works with Python 2 and 3, but again i have not extensively tested anything.